POWER OF ATTORNEY

 WILL YOUR POWER OF ATTORNEY FOR PROPERTY BE RECOGNIZED IN ANOTHER STATE?

 The answer depends on the laws of each state.
-Most states will recognize your Power of Attorney for Property document, especially since your signature must be both witnessed and notarized under the Illinois Law.
+Most states will recognize your Power of Attorney for Property documents, especially since your signature must be both witnessed and notarized under Illinois Law.

 OTHER THINGS TO CONSIDER: